Bezawada Papi Reddy: Birth and education

 He was born on 5 January 1927 to Sri Bezawada Ramachandra Reddy & Smt Bujjamma as their eldest son at Kovur, Nellore district.
 After pursuing his schooling at Buchireddipalem he went on to complete his graduation at the Presidency College, Madras.

 Family

 He was married to Athipalli Pramila on 15 August 1948, he had three children Sashikala a daughter being the eldest child, Dr. Sudhir Kumar Reddy, who studied medicine in Rangaraya Medical college Kakinada and Ramesh Chandra Reddy a REC Warangal product being the two sons.
 All his children are settled outside India.

 Political life

-He started his career in politics at a young age by first becoming a member of the Student Congress from 1942–47.
+He started his career in politics at a young age by first becoming a member of the Student Congress from 1942 to 1947.

 He became a legislator in 1958 having been elected to the AP Legislative counsel and served as MLC till 1962.

 He assisted his father Sri Ramachandra Reddy who was at that time active in Swatantra Party.

 Papi Reddy was elected to the AP Legislative Assembly twice first in 1967–72 as an independent and later in 1983 as a candidate of Telugu Desam party, both the times from the Alluru constituency.